Maritime Transport Act 1994

 You could also call this:

-"You're protected from being sued if you help with a marine oil spill and act in good faith."
+"You're safe from being sued if you act in good faith during a marine oil spill response."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.